Interpretable RNA Foundation Model from Unannotated Data for Highly Accurate RNA Structure and Function Predictions: Results

-\paragraph{RNA-FM generalizes to mRNA untranslated region's function.} The 5' untranslated region is the region of a messenger RNA (mRNA), locating at the upstream of the initiation codon.
+\paragraph{RNA-FM generalizes to mRNA untranslated region’s function.} We further assume that RNA-FM could directly benefit the gene expression regulation modeling, which is one of the ultimate goals in the related studies, because function partially depends on structures.
+The 5’ untranslated region is the region of a messenger RNA (mRNA) located upstream of the initiation codon.
 This region is important for the translation regulation by different mechanisms in viruses, prokaryotes and eukaryotes.
 The sequence of 5’ UTR is a primary determinant of mRNA translation efficiency, especially the concomitant coding sequence (CDS), which is responsible for target protein expression.
-Although RNA-FM is trained with ncRNAs and the 5'UTR is a part of an mRNA (not belongs to ncRNAs), we test the versatility of RNA-FM to generalize it on handling implicit non-coding sequences of an mRNA and aiding with modeling the relationship between UTR and target protein expression.
-With assist of massively parallel reporter assays and polysome profiling methods \cite{sample2019human}, which can measure the corresponding mean ribosome load (MRL) for each UTR, we can evaluate how a UTR regulates the target protein expression level of specific CDS by predicting the MRL of a UTR.
+Although RNA-FM is trained with ncRNAs and the 5'UTR is a part of an mRNA (not belong to ncRNAs), we test the versatility of RNA-FM to generalize it on handling implicit non-coding sequences of an mRNA and aid with modelling the relationship between UTR and target protein expression.
+With the assistance of massively parallel reporter assays and polysome profiling methods \cite{sample2019human}, which can measure the corresponding mean ribosome load (MRL) for each UTR, we can evaluate how a UTR regulates the target protein expression level of specific CDS by predicting the MRL of a UTR.